Austyns/react-native-formly/README.md

                 },
                 hideExpression: "model.fourthInput==='hide'", //this hides the input when the fourth input value equals 'hide'
             },
-            //component that controls its template option using expressionProperties {
+            //component that controls its templateOptions using expressionProperties {
                 key: 'thirdInput',
                 type: 'input',